 Source: http://www.old.endignorance.org/get-informed/spotlights/rural-and-urban-poverty- bangladesh

-Many countries around the world like Bangledesh are crippled with poverty, poor infrastructure, solid waste woes, pollution, inadequate transport and job opportunities simply because this country could not keep up with the population increases, and so the same picture could be painted for the entire world the long and short is that the world cannot keep up with the population growth and advancement, taking on unbelievable stress causing climate changes and global warming hence the reasoning behind the importance of sustainable development, we now have to accept that the world’s population is growing, address issues and decide collectively what we could do to ensure that we can survive 100 years from now.
+Many countries around the world like Bangledesh are crippled with poverty, poor infrastructure, solid waste woes, pollution, inadequate transport and job opportunities.
+The world cannot cope with the increased population growth and advancement, and how it is contributing to climate change and global warming.
+This new development has placed increasing importance on sustainable development, we can no longer ignore that the world’s population is growing, we must address the issues and decide collectively what we need do to ensure that we as humans survive 100 years from now.

-At the United Nations Millennium Summit in New York world leaders came together to adopt a declaration by committing their nations to a new global partnership where they would be accountable for their action and lack thereof to reduce extreme poverty and setting a number of time bound targets, these goals are most commonly referred to as the “Millennium Development Goals”.
-The eight millennium Development Goals as outlined in the image below form what you can call is a blueprint agreed to by all the countries in the world and prominent development institutions in an attempt to meet the needs of the world’s poorest.
+At the United Nations Millennium Summit in New York world leaders came together to adopt a declaration by committing their country to a new global partnership where they would become accountable for their actions or lack thereof to reduce extreme poverty and setting a number of time bound targets, these goals are most commonly referred to as the “Millennium Development Goals”.
+The eight millennium Development Goals as outlined in the image below forms what you can refer to as the blueprint agreed to by all the countries in the world and prominent development institutions in an attempt to meet the needs of the world’s poorest.

-As a result of this collective agreement presently worldwide there are 700 million fewer people living in poverty, 90% of boys and girls worldwide are getting a primary school education, there is still a lot of work still to be done, with 1.2 billion people still living in extreme poverty and as a result of the financial crisis millions of people are still unemployed worldwide the more active we get at achieving sustainable development goals the more we build momentum to seriously address this situation in an integrated and problem solving way.
+As a result of this collective agreement in 2000 there are 700 million fewer people living in poverty, 90% of boys and girls worldwide are getting a primary school education, there is still a lot of work to be done, since 1.2 billion people still living in extreme poverty and as a result of the financial crisis millions of people are still unemployed worldwide.
+The more aware and active we get at achieving sustainable development goals the more we build momentum to seriously address this situation in an integrated and problem solving way.

-But the biggest problem of all is that most often the world’s population have no idea about sustainable development and what it means along are not concerned with the changes in the environment or how it would further affect their already poor living conditions.
-So what do we need to achieve sustainable development a shared vision communicated to all of the world’s population that their input matters, an all inclusive framework for action and clearly defined goals and targets, there must be a series of awareness campaigns lead my governments and NGO to get collective partnership by all of the world’s stakeholders.
+Education and awareness remains the biggest problem, most of the world’s population have no idea about sustainable development and what it means, they are not concerned with the changes in the environment or how it would further affect their already poor living conditions.
+So what do we need to achieve sustainable development is to adopt a shared vision communicated to all so they can understand that their input matters.
+Separately, an all inclusive framework for action and clearly defined goals and targets, there must be a series of awareness campaigns lead my governments and NGO to get collective partnership by all of the world’s stakeholders.

 Sustainable Development is the masterful balance of meeting our own needs without jeopardizing future generations’ ability to do the same.